2dof/esp_control/README.md

 **IMPLEMENTATION**

   - [x] Python implementation ( coded based on classes), :exclamation: - not public
-  - [x] Micropython implementation (code based on structures)  :exclamation: → IN PROGRESS (actually not public
+  - [x] Micropython implementation (code based on structures)  :exclamation: → IN PROGRESS (actually not public)
   - [ ] C implementation (code based on structures)   :exclamation: → IN PROGRESS (actually not public)

 *Tools*
   - [ ] serial protocol communication ( data exchange and controller configuration)
-  - [ ] desktop APP for configuration , simulation and testing
+  - [ ] desktop APP for configuration, simulation and testing

 **END NOTE:** with hope in the future i will add more functionalities like:
+  - more P-I-D alghorithms implementations
   - PID controller autotuning functions
   - more advanced API: Cascade, fed-forward control implementation examples